rjmoss/CarND-Vehicle-Detection/writeup.md

 #### Heatmap
 A heatmap of the positive windows is created by looping through the windows and adding an amount of "heat" (defaulted to 1) to an array of zeros (see `add_heat` on line 299-312 in `utils.py`).
 In addition extra heat (see `add_extra_heat` on line 305) is added to boxes which overlap other boxes (this helps remove false positives and also helps get the full vehicle when thresholding rather than just the intersection of the positive windows).

 The heatmap is *thresholded*, meaning that values below a certain threshold are discarded.
 This helps remove false positives.
-The threshold was chosen as XXX, this was done through experimenting with a variety of values (running against the whole video - see below).
+The threshold was chosen as 4, this was done through experimenting with a variety of values (running against the whole video - see below).

 Next `scipy.ndimage.measurements.label()` was used to label the heatmaps, this applies a different label to each non-zero area of the thresholded heatmap.